gabrielcsapo/node-git-server/README.md

 ## push.on('response', function(response, done) { ... })

-Emitted when node-git-server creates a resposne stream that will be sent to the git client on the other end.
+Emitted when node-git-server creates a response stream that will be sent to the git client on the other end.

 This should really only be used if you want to send verbose or error messages to the remote git client.